MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/form-processing-overview.md

 # Overview of structured document processing in Microsoft Syntex

 > [!NOTE]
-> *Structured document processing* was called *form processing* in previous releases.
+> *Structured document processing* was known as *form processing* in previous releases.

 Use the structured document processing model ([layout method](create-syntex-model.md#train-a-custom-model)) to automatically identify field and table values.
 It works best for structured or semi-structured documents, such as forms and invoices.